curl/everything-curl/building-source.md

 files yourself before you can build.
 On Linux and unix systems, do this by running `./buildconf` and on Windows you run `buildconf.bat`.

-## On Linux and unixlike systems
+## On Linux and Unix-like systems

-There are two distinctly different ways to build curl on Linux and other unix like systems.
+There are two distinctly different ways to build curl on Linux and other Unix-like systems.
 There's the one using the configure script and there's the cmake approach.

-There are two different build environments to cater for people's different opinons and tastes.
+There are two different build environments to cater for people's different opinions and tastes.
 The configure based build is arguably the more mature and more complete build system and should probably be considered the default one.

 ### Autotools